k2view-academy/K2View-Academy/articles/TDM/tdm_implementation/13_tdm_implementation_supporting_different_product_versions.md

          return decision;
          ```

+  - Notes:

-  - Note that it is recommended to create the project's functions in a separate [Logic File](/articles/04_fabric_studio/09_logic_files_and_categories.md) and to avoid adding them to the TDM Logic file because the TDM Logic File already contains the TDM product functions.
+    - It is recommended to create the project's functions in a separate [Logic File](/articles/04_fabric_studio/09_logic_files_and_categories.md) and to avoid adding them to the TDM Logic file because the TDM Logic File already contains the TDM product functions.

+    - It is recommended to populate the maximum number of LU tables and fields for the synthetic data generation (the TDM_SOURCE_PRODUCT_VERSION Global is populated with "synthetic").
+Irrelevant tables or fields will be filtered out by the load flows based on the target environment's System version.

+  -

 ## Update Broadway Load Flows